 What do David Bowie, Freddie Mercury, and Elton John have in common?
-Apart from being some of the most famous singers on the planet, they all share the same birthplace of Britain!
+Apart from being some of the most famous singers on the planet, they all share the same birthplace: Britain!

-But, it’s not just them, as the UK has been producing some of the biggest male music stars on the planet.
-Whether you’re a fan of rock ‘n’ roll, glam rock, or classic pop, there’s no denying the huge impact that British male vocalists have had on the music world.
+But it’s not just them, as the UK has been producing some of the biggest male music stars on the planet, so there’s no denying the huge impact British male vocalists have had on the music world.

-And in this post, we’re going to be taking a look at the lives and careers of some of the greatest and most famous male British singers of all time.
+In this post, we’re going to be taking a look at the lives and careers of 17 of the greatest and most famous male British singers of all time.
 Let’s get started.

 1. David Bowie

-Up first, David Bowie was an English singer, songwriter, and actor.
+Up first, we have David Robert Jones from London, UK.
+Many know him as David Bowie, English singer-songwriter and actor extraordinaire.
 He got his musical start in the 1960s as a rock singer and later became known for his innovative and eclectic style.

-He was one of the most influential musicians of his era and has been cited as a significant influence by many subsequent artists.
+Bowie sang lots of different genres of music but is most notable for his rock, glam rock, soul, and funk sounds, becoming one of the most famous and successful musicians of his era.
+He has been cited as a significant influence by many subsequent artists.

-He sold over 140 million records worldwide and was inducted into the Rock and Roll Hall of Fame in 1996.
+He sold over 140 million records worldwide and received numerous accolades, including 11 NME Awards, 6 Grammys, and 4 Brit Awards.
+Bowie was added to the Rock and Roll Hall of Fame in 1996.

 2. Elton John

-Next, we have Elton John who is an English singer, pianist, and songwriter.
-He has worked with lyricist Bernie Taupin since 1967, composing more than 30 albums.
-Worldwide, Elton has sold over 300 million records and is one of the world’s best-selling music artists.
+Next, we have the Rocket Man himself, Elton John, who was born in Pinner, UK.
+The “Tiny Dancer” singer has worked with lyricist Bernie Taupin since 1967, composing more than 30 albums.
+Worldwide, Elton has over 300 million records sold and is one of the world’s best-selling music artists.

 3. Freddie Mercury